Demographics of Philadelphia: Population history

 From its founding in the 17th century through the early 19th century, the City of Philadelphia was considered the area between the Delaware and Schuylkill Rivers and between Vine and South Streets.
 Although the city proper was second to New York City in population at the time of the first U.S. Census in 1790, Philadelphia County was the most populous urban (or metropolitan) area in the nation until 1810, when it was surpassed by New York.
 In 1854, the Act of Consolidation incorporated the rest of Philadelphia County and created Philadelphia's modern border.
 This resulted in a large population increase, evident in the 1860 census.

 Philadelphia experienced steady growth between 1860 and 1950, except for a brief lull in the 1930s, which was due in part to the Great Depression.
 Its population peaked at 2,071,605 in 1950.
 Between 1950 and 2000, the city lost 554,055 people, or 26.7% of its population.
 To put this into perspective, Chicago lost 20.0% of its population during the same era, and Baltimore lost 31.4%, according to US Census data.
-This nationwide trend is often referred to as "white flight", named for the movement of upper- and middle-class white families from the increasingly racially diverse cities in favor of more racially homogeneous suburbs.
+This nationwide trend is often referred to as "white flight", named for the movement of upper- and middle-class white families from the racially evolving cities in favor of more racially homogeneous (white) suburbs.

 In 2011, census data was released showing that Philadelphia had achieved its first confirmed population growth in 60 years.
 The increase was 0.6 percent.
 It is attributed to a variety of factors, including increased immigration (especially from countries like India, South Korea and Mexico) and migration from more expensive cities in the Northeast Corridor.
 Between 2000 and 2010, the city's Hispanic population increased by 44 percent to 187,611 and its Asian population grew by 42 percent to 95,521.
 Wealthy transplants, Asian American investors from New York City, and African Americans from Washington, D.C. have received media attention for setting their sights on Philadelphia.
 The ten-year tax abatement, a historically undervalued housing market, improvements to the waterfront, and continuing redevelopment throughout the city are thought to be factors drawing people to the area.